ujw0l/js-crop/README.md

   </a>
 </p>

-> Library to enable image cropping
+> JS Library to enable image cropping

 ## Install